skybird23333/skinwatch/README.md

 > **NOTE:** Steam market has a heavy rate limit for the API, so you should keep the amount of skins under 10.

+3.1 I made a oopsie and can't be bothered to fix it.
+You need to create a `commands` folder for it to run.

 4. Run `npm i` then run `npm run start` to start the bot.

 ## Usage